wp-plugins/wp-helpers/readme.txt

 * Install and activate WordPress Helpers like any other plugin.

 == Changelog ==

+= 1.4.9 =
+* NEW: System Information
+* NEW: Change WordPress "from" email address.
+* NEW: Screen Information in Help Tab.
+* ENHANCED: Site ID in Multisite.
+* ENHANCED: User message can now be filtered by browser.
+* ENHANCED: Remove Dashboard widget: Browser Upgrade Warning

 = 1.4.8 =
 * ENHANCED: Updated to latest version of Piklist Checker.